-Lucas C. Townsend is a litigation associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Lucas C. Townsend is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Appellate and Constitutional Law and Intellectual Property practice groups.

 Mr. Townsend has litigated a wide range of appellate and trial matters in federal and state court.
 Mr. Townsend’s appellate practice includes representing corporate clients in high-stakes commercial disputes, litigating cutting-edge legal issues before the Supreme Court of the United States, and representing pro bono clients before the courts of appeals.
 Mr. Townsend’s intellectual property practice includes representing pharmaceutical, internet, and other technology companies in patent and trademark disputes.
 In addition, Mr. Townsend regularly represents clients in litigation under the Administrative Procedure Act and provides counseling on accounting regulation.